BaerLiii/reproTest/readme.md

-# Actually Carsten is doing all the work in this project and Gregor is only selling it as his own for fame!
+# Actually Gregor is doing all the work in this project; Cartsen is only doing bullshit!